danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 # Introduction

-This deocument shows an example for using the RosIntegration of RaceCar for SLAM applications.
+This document shows an example of using the RosIntegration of RaceCar for SLAM applications.
-Specificaly, we show how to run the [Google cartographer](https://google-cartographer.readthedocs.io/en/latest/) and how to tune
+In particular, we show how to run the [Google cartographer](https://google-cartographer.readthedocs.io/en/latest/) and how to tune
 RaceCar's sensing devices to the inputs required by the Cartographer.

 The [first section](#Cartographer-input-and-sensing-output) will provide a short overview of the input expected by the Cartographer, as well as the available output from the sensing devices of RaceCar